 Evenly balanced rackets have the weight distributed evenly throughout the frame so the balance point will be exactly in the middle.

-Let’s take a look the advantages and disadvantages of all 3 options.
+Let’s take a look at the advantages and disadvantages of all 3 options.

 Pros of a head light racket

 As mentioned above, the majority of rackets are head light.